GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Napper.md

 ## Port scanning

-Let's start with a basic nmap scanning to see which ports are available:
+I will start with a basic nmap scanning to see which ports are available:

 ```bash
 ❯ sudo nmap -p- -sVC -sS --min-rate 5000 -n -Pn 10.10.11.240 -oN tcpTargeted